United States Army Air Forces: Badges

 These aviation qualification badges were typically worn in full three-inch (76 mm) size on service or dress uniforms, but two-inch versions (nicknamed "sweetheart wings") were also authorized for less-formal shirt wear.
 Most aviation badges were made of sterling silver or were given a silver finish, and various devices were used to attach them to uniforms.
 These included the traditional pin and safety catch and, later, clutch-back fasteners.
 Most USAAF badges of World War II became obsolete, having been superseded by later designs or with their aeronautical rating discontinued, and were not authorized for wear on the uniform after 1955.

+Devices on top of the badges were added to indicate senioriy: